 I recorded a video blog on the importance of literature study guides, and I bet it will convince you to give this resource a try if you’ve never used a guide before.

-Our EBookstore has lots of study guides for classic works of literature available for only $4.99.
+Our EBookstore has lots of study guides for classic works of literature available at a low price.

 Click here to read about the importance of reading classic literature from the Guardian.